Zodi-ark/Final-Fantasy-Tactics-The-Ivalice-Chronicles-Texture-Pack/README.md

 ### `v1.0 | "Noble Endeavors"`
  **Battle UI**

-- Removed Battle portrait border.
+- Removed battle portrait border.
-- Removed Red/blue vignette.
+- Removed red/blue vignette.
-- Removed Sword pointer have been removed.
+- Removed sword pointer.

  **Maps**
 - All maps have been given a boost to saturation, contrast, and clarity.